Think about your favorite brand, the one you always end up bringing up in conversations with strangers.

 How would you define your culture?
 Would your employees describe it the same way?

-If you’re like most business leaders, you probably haven’t invested enough into creating a clear company culture that has everyone on the same page.
+If you’re like most business leaders, you likely haven’t invested the time to create a company culture clear enough to rally every team member.

 You’re not alone.
 Many executives treat company culture as an afterthought.